transreductionist/documents.io/README.md

 ---

+A man who has not passed through the inferno of his passions has never overcome them.
+As far as we can discern, the sole purpose of human existence is to kindle a light in the darkness of mere being.
+Everything that irritates us about others can lead us to an understanding of ourselves.

+―C. J. Jung

+---

 If you find that you're spending almost all your time on theory, start turning some attention to practical things; it will improve your theories.
 If you find that you're spending almost all your time on practice, start turning some attention to theoretical things; it will improve your practice.

 ―Donald Knuth